SM Prime opens third mall in Caloocan

-Integrated property developer SM Prime Holdings, Inc. is opening the SM Caloocan, its third mall in the city, to the public on Friday — a move that will help spur economic development in the area.
+Integrated property developer SM Prime Holdings, Inc. is opening SM Caloocan, its third mall in the city, to the public tomorrow — a move that will help spur economic development in the area.

 “We also hope to attract patrons from neighboring cities as we have more than 90,000 square meters of retail space curated to serve and cater to the demands of highly urbanized residents of these communities,” he added.